 - If you want an Intel processor.

-Synology’s catalogue of NAS enclosures is ideal for the home or a small office.
+Synology’s catalog of NAS enclosures is ideal for the home or a small office.
 The DS220+ is my go-to option for most people who are picking their first NAS, but if you know you’ll need more than 18TB of capacity, the DiskStation DS420+ is a very close second.

 The specifications of the two enclosures are very similar, aside from the number of drive bays.
 This NAS server will easily handle file storage and even run a Plex Media Server.
 It’s just a shame that 2.5Gb and 10Gb LAN ports are locked away for more expensive Synology NAS only.